jjsok73379/ProjectJC/CRPGv3/Assets/JMO Assets/Cartoon FX Remaster/Readme Cartoon FX Remaster FREE.txt

 RELEASE NOTES
 -------------

+R 1.0.4
+- Disabled mesh GPU instancing in the shaders because it was causing too many issues (even when using Unity's default particle shader)

+R 1.0.3
+- Improved CFXR_ParticleText usability when toggling the "is Dynamic" flag on an existing text effect

 R 1.0.2
 - Removed GPU instancing support on the "CFXR Procedural Ring" shader, because it visually breaks it